enovation/moodle-atto_teamsmeeting/README.md

 ![Screenshot of the settings](docs/settings.png)

 ## Usage Guide
 1. When editing description using the Atto Editor type the text which you want to make as meeting link, select it and click on the Microsoft Teams icon.

 ![Screenshot of the toolbar](docs/toolbar.png)

-2. Then select  Create meeting link  (you will need to sign into your Microsoft Teams account the first time you use it).
+2. Then select Create meeting link (you will need to sign in to your Microsoft Teams account the first time you use it).

 ![Screenshot of the sign in page](docs/signin.png)

 ![Screenshot of the create meeting page](docs/createmeeting.png)

 3. Enter a meeting title, date, and time, then click Create.

 ![Screenshot of the enter meeting data page](docs/meetingdata.png)